OrisTrack Phase 1 is a phone-on-music-stand feasibility prototype for

 quality can be established before any more ambitious longitudinal

-The longitudinal pilot and the sEMG sub-study should therefore be
+The longitudinal pilot and any instrumented comparison sub-study

-understood as planned extensions rather than immediate first
+remain later extensions rather than immediate first steps.
+This

 Resources